 Because the hair under your arms grows in a circle type of shape rather than in one direction, it’s important to maneuver your blade to adjust to hair growth – always shave downwards first, then upwards, and then sideways if you have any strays.
 Don’t go over the area more than three times with your blade, and if you have any stubborn strays left remove them with tweezers post-shower.

 Don’t apply deodorant or antiperspirant after shaving, let your skin rest overnight, or at least for a few hours.
-If you must use something then use a gentle or natural formula with soothing ingredients like aloe.
+If you must use something I suggest a gentle or natural formula with soothing ingredients like aloe.

 If you’re prone to getting bumps or rashes after shaving apply an aftershave gel post-shave, we like Shaveworks The Cool Fix because it’s soothing, cooling, and has glycolic acid to exfoliate the skin and prevent ingrowns.